wkeese/requirejs-dplugins/docs/icon.md

 ```

 ## Build
-The build step will merge all icons in one sprite beforehand and save the result in a `<layer>.min.svg`.
+The build step will inline the icons into the built layer (JS) file.
-When running the built version, this sprite is fetched as soon as one of the icons inside is required.